saebyn/django-flag/README.md

 This app lets users of your site flag content as inappropriate or spam.

-PS : this v0.3 is a big rewrite, but with retrocompatibility kept in mind.
+PS : the version 0.3 is a big rewrite, but with retrocompatibility kept in mind.

 ## Where's Wally ?